p4em/artifact-deprecation/README.md

 In this context, artifact-level deprecation makes sense: 1 deprecated/archived Git repo = 1 deprecated Maven artifact.
 Meanwhile version-level deprecation does not make sense; Git commits or tags don't have deprecation markers.

-### A per-version deprecation flag is redundant
+### A per-version deprecation flag is redundant for encouraging version upgrades

 Dependabot and IDEs already chase developers to update their dependency versions.
 (IntelliJ IDEA gained this ability in v2021.2.)
 If a newer version exists, the implication is that you should upgrade to it anyway.
-It would therefore be redundant to add another marker saying 'please get off of version X.Y.Z'.
+It would therefore be redundant to add another marker saying 'please upgrade from version X.Y.Z'.

 ## Setting a deprecation indicator